Just $300.00 more for free shipping!

 The majority of horse owners now know the fact that if we scope any sample of normal “healthy” horses, its likely we will find some degree of airway inflammation present in 7 or 8 out of 10.
-This raises the important question, if its so common, does that mean its normal?
+This raises the important questions, if its so common, does that mean it's normal?

 Perhaps from the outset it would be good to make some definitions or explanations of these terms that are thrown around all the time, particularly airway inflammation and normal versus common.